Private ski lessons and kids’ group lessons

 Learning to ski is often a case of mind over matter.
 Anyone can learn, no matter their age.
 Here at ES, we teach little ones as soon as they can stand, all the way through to their grandparents who want to share a snow experience with their families.
 You are never too old to learn to ski.

 Certainly!
 A week of lessons is an excellent way to get started.
 By the end of the week, you will be away from the beginner area, trying out chairlifts and seeing the sights on your skis.
-Everyone learns differently and at varying speeds but most people are delighted with how much they have achieved after their first week on the snow.
+Everyone learns differently and at varying speeds and this means private lessons are a great way to get going.
+Most people are delighted with how much they have achieved after their first week on the snow.

 Dry ski slopes are a great way to get started when there’s no snow around.
-If it’s a concern of not enough snow out in resort then why not try some guaranteed snow resorts which are high enough to maintain proper conditions and have artificial snowmaking facilities?
+If it’s a concern of not enough snow out in resort then why not try some guaranteed snow resorts.
+Look for resorts that are high enough to maintain proper conditions and have artificial snowmaking facilities.
 Resorts like Zermatt have some of the highest slopes in Europe meaning great conditions throughout the winter months – there’s even skiing in summer on the glacier!

 Three days worth of private lessons should get you off to a good start.
 It’s long enough that you can start to work on your skills and with your instructor’s help, hone that muscle memory so that you can stand on your skis with confidence.
 Depending on how you take to the sport you may be up and out of the beginner area and exploring the mountain in no time.